📑 Table of contents

 - Advanced real-time image/video processing

-- Real-time systems (games, trading, IoT)
+- Real-time systems (gaming, trading, IoT)

 3. Vendor lock-in